Title V Maternal and Child Health Block Grant

 Every five years, the MCAH Division completes a statewide needs assessment of the health status and system capacity for the entire maternal, child and adolescent health population in California.
 In addition to satisfying federal Title V requirements, the Needs Assessment identifies priorities that will guide MCAH and the Systems of Care Division (formerly CMS) from 2016 through 2020.
 Each local health jurisdiction (LHJ) completes a local needs assessment every five years and uses the results to plan local programs.
 The MCAH Division compiles information from the local needs assessments and uses other statewide data to develop the statewide needs assessment.

 Prior to submitting California’s Title V Annual Application/Report, the public is invited to provide comment on an abridged draft.
 This stakeholder input ensures that the MCAH Program is responsive to the needs of California’s diverse population.
-The period to provide comment to the current draft document is May 11 - May 25, 2016.
-Please contact CaliforniaTitleV@cdph.ca.gov to receive alerts for future updates or unsubscribe.
+The period to provide comment to the current draft document is open until Wednesday, May 10, 2017.
+Please email your comments to CaliforniaTitleV@cdph.ca.gov.

 Guiding Frameworks for the MCAH Program